frc971/training-2025/tasks/lesson2-indexer-task/README.md

 ## 4. Run and test in simulation

-- Start your robot in simulation
+- Start your robot in simulation.
+See the [WPILib Simulator](https://github.com/frc971/training-2025/wiki/WPILib-Simulator) page for help with simulation.
 - Switch to teleoperated mode
 - Press button 1 on the joystick
 - You should see: